gardener/landscaper/.github/ISSUE_TEMPLATE/enhancement_request.md

 ---
 name: Enhancement Request
-about: Suggest an enhancement to the Gardener project
+about: Suggest an enhancement to the Landscaper project
 labels: kind/enhancement

 ---